ArceLopera/ArceLopera.github.io/_products/3_SciHealth.md

 and conditions.
 {: .text-justify}

-### Biometric Monitoring
+### Biometric Monitoring Systems
-This research area aims at the design and development of novel interfaces such as wearable, elastic, tactile, gesture-based, mobile, biometric and/or seamless interfaces between human and computers.
+I have developed various research projects aiming at the design and development of novel interfaces such as wearable, elastic, tactile, gesture-based, mobile, biometric and/or seamless interfaces between users and computers.
-While prototype testing will focus on user engagement, the development of the interfaces will favor natural interaction with users by biometrical and/or behavioral pattern recognition using signal processing and analysis.
+While prototype testing will focus on user engagement, the development of the interfaces favored natural interaction with users by using biometrics and/or behavioral pattern recognition using signal processing and analysis.
-This research area includes both hardware and software development.
+These projects included both hardware and software development.
 {: .text-justify}

-### Facial and Skin Analysis and Perception
+### Facial and Skin Monitoring Systems
-Facial and skin perception is crucial for human interaction.
+Facial and skin perception is a crucial marker for assessing health and well-being.
 {: .text-justify}

 ### Patent